nosco/hx/README.md

 #### 2. Building blocks

-Some frameworks such as Reagent, Rum, etc. define their own way of creating React elements.
+Some frameworks such as Reagent, Rum, etc. define their own way of parsing hiccup and creating React elements.
 While this allows them to build integrations, it also means that our code must subscribe to many ways in which these frameworks control our application code.
 We can combine them at the seams, but doing a full-on replacement is often difficult.

 `hx` aims to not control state management, rendering, or anything else about your application.
 It should only give you a way of describing React data easily